 Exterior waterproofing costs

-If you live in an area with poor soil conditions or flooding problems, you’ll have to waterproof the exterior of your basement to ensure no water gets inside.
+If you live in an area with poor soil conditions or flooding problems, you can waterproof the exterior of your basement to ensure no water gets inside.
+Be sure to check with your contractor to see if these are services they provide.
+Ohio Basement Authority, for example, does not offer the following exterior projects other than downspout lines.
 The best time to do this is when you’re building your home.
 Some of the costs you will incur in the process include:

 - Excavation: It’s commonly used when the contractor can’t access the completed concrete basement walls from the inside.
 Good examples are wet bars, fireplaces, and leaks behind paneling.
 Once done, you can waterproof the entire wall or sections of it.
 Depending on depth and ease of access, you’re likely to pay $100 to $200 per linear foot.
 Excavation works can take 24 hours.